Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayerFeatureService/README.md

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
-1. Create a feature layer from the service feature table.
+2. Create a feature layer from the service feature table.
-1. Add the feature layer to your ArcGISMap using `ArcGISMap::operationalLayers()::append(FeatureLayer)`.
+3. Add the feature layer to your Map using `Map::operationalLayers()::append(FeatureLayer)`.

 ## Relevant API